easydoc-ai/easydoc/README.md

 - Get an API key

-  To get started with the Easydoc API, you'll first need to generate an API key.
+  To get started with the EasyDoc API, you'll first need to generate an API key.
 Follow these steps:

   1. **Visit the API Key Management Page**:
      Go to [Easydoc API Keys](https://platform.easydoc.sh/api-keys) in your browser.